After Henry (book)

 After Henry is a 1992 book of essays by Joan Didion.

-All but two essays of this book are reprinted in We Tell Ourselves Stories in Order to Live: Collected Nonfiction (2006).
-"Insider Baseball" and "Shooters, Inc." are not included (though they are included in the Political Fictions section.)
+All but two of the essays of this book are reprinted in the 2006 anthology We Tell Ourselves Stories in Order to Live.
+"Insider Baseball" and "Shooters Inc." are not included, although they appear in the Political Fictions section of the collection.
+In the United Kingdom, the book was published in 1993 by HarperCollins under the title Sentimental Journeys, after the last essay in the collection.

 Prologue

 "After Henry"

-A personal memorial for Henry Robbins, who was Didion's friend and editor from 1966 until he died in 1979.
+A personal tribute to Henry Robbins, who was Didion's friend and editor from 1966 until he died in 1979.
 The essays collected in this book were written after Henry's death.

 Washington

 Two of the three essays from the "Washington" section of the book were republished in 2001 as part of Didion's book Political Fictions.

 "In the Realm of the Fisher King"

 Analyzes Ronald Reagan's style of government, mostly through the character of his wife and other handlers.
 Didion says that the Reagans maintained, in their years in Sacramento and Washington, the sheltered, disconnected lifestyle of "actors on location," living in housing provided by the studio.
 A refrain in the piece is the public-relations language of Reagan speechwriter Peggy Noonan, putting words to the president's grandiose but vague political vision: "Where brave heroes blank, and during those terrible last days blank..."First appeared in 1989 in The New York Review of Books.